networkservicemesh/sdk-sriov/README.md

 # Network Service Mesh SR-IOV sdk

-This repo is for -IOV sdk code
+This repo is for SR-IOV sdk code